Service charge policy web banner

 Rent Levels on Re-let and New Build Properties

-The initial rent on a new build property will be set at a level that's no higher than formula rent, subject to the rent flexibility level and the rent cap.
+The initial rent on a new-build property will be set at a level that is no higher than formula rent, subject to the rent flexibility level and the rent cap.

 Notification to customers

-We will provide information to customers that explains how their rent and any service charges are set and how they're changed.
+We will provide information to customers that explains how their rent and any service charges are set and how they are changed.

-When we communicate with customers about rent changes, we'll include in our communications information on how to access support with rent payments and advice on claiming benefits.
+When we communicate with customers about rent changes, we will include in our communications information on how to access support with rent payments and advice on claiming benefits.

-For properties and other assets not subject to formula rent and / or the Rent Standard, the following changes will apply from the first applicable rent period each year.
-For the purpose of the calculation, the CPI for September will be used:
+For properties and other assets not subject to formula rent and/or the Rent Standard, the following changes will apply from the first applicable rent period each year.
+Before implementing any rent increases, properties listed as exempt from the rent standard will be reviewed and confirmed with the data owner to ensure no changes have occurred that would affect their exempt status.
+For the purpose of calculation, the CPI for September will be used:

-Rents will initially be set at up to 80% of local market rents and will thereafter be changed by CPI plus 1% unless market conditions indicate that higher or lower rents may be appropriate.
+• Intermediate and other submarket rented properties: rents will initially be set at up to 80% of local market rents and will thereafter be changed by CPI + 1% unless market conditions indicate that higher or lower rents may be appropriate.
 All intermediate and other submarket rents will be reviewed and calculated afresh every three years or more frequently if circumstances dictate this.
+This review will usually consist of our own research using property websites such as Rightmove and/or Zoopla to establish what 80% of market rent would be.
+If this is significantly different to current rents, we may also seek a desktop valuation.

-Rents will be set at formula rent or at some other level in agreement with the relevant local authority and will be changed by CPI plus 1%.
+• Temporary Social Housing: rents will be set at formula rent or at some other level in agreement with the relevant local authority and will be changed by CPI + 1%.

-The maximum annual rent increase will normally be CPI plus 1%.
-On each occasion that an AR tenancy is issued to a new tenant, we'll rebase the rent to ensure it remains no more than 80% of the relevant market rent.
+The maximum annual rent increase will normally be CPI + 1%.
+On each occasion that an AR tenancy is issued to a new tenant, we will rebase the rent to ensure it remains no more than 80% of the relevant market rent.
+If the formula rent plus service charges exceed 80% of the market value, the total charge will be capped at 80% of the market value inclusive of service charges.
+An affordable rent should not be lower than the formula rent for the property, which serves as the minimum rent to be charged.

 Garages